iltommi/qdb-documentation/source/concepts/data_transfer.rst

  * Multiple clients can simultaneously read the same entry.
  * Multiple clients can simultaneously read and write to multiple, unique entries.

-Since quasardb version 1.2.0, if the cluster uses :ref:`data-replication`, read queries are automatically load-balanced.
+Since quasardb version 1.2.0, if the cluster uses :ref:`data.replication`, read queries are automatically load-balanced.
 Nodes containing replicated entries may respond instead of the original node to provide faster lookup times.

 quasardb automatically scales its multi-threading engine to the underlying hardware.
 No user intervention is required.
 Running several instances on the same node is counter-productive.